Maya Ackerman: Early life and education

 Ackerman was born in Gomel, USSR.
 She moved with her family to Afula, Israel in 1990, when she was seven years old, and five years later moved again to Canada.
 She was a student of computer science at the University of Waterloo, earning a bachelor's degree in 2006, master's degree in 2007, and Ph.D. in 2012.
 Her dissertation, supervised by Shai Ben-David, was Towards Theoretical Foundations of Clustering.

 Academic career

 After postdoctoral research at the California Institute of Technology and the University of California, San Diego, Ackerman joined the faculty of Florida State University in 2014.
 She moved to San Jose State University in 2016, and to Santa Clara University in 2017.

 Contributions

 Ackerman is the co-creator of ALYSIA, an artificially intelligent system for creating pop music tunes.
 She founded the company WaveAI in 2017 to commercialize this technology.
+In 2020, Ackerman was named one of the Silicon Valley Business Journal's Women of Influence.

 She is also the author of Running from Giants: The Holocaust Through the Eyes of a Child, a self-published book about her grandfather, a Polish-born holocaust survivor.